 Calculating a sustainable pricing for your product may be broken down into three simple steps.

-Step 1: Calculate Your Variable Cost Per Product
+- Step A: Calculate Your Variable Cost Per Product

 First and foremost, you must account for and understand each and every cost associated with taking each product to market.